crazzfeng/sendcloud-docs/reference/sms/smshook.md

 ## Retry Mechanism

 If SendCloud encounters URL access errors or timeouts, it will retry up to 7 times.
 The time intervals for retries are: 3 minutes, 10 minutes, 30 minutes, 1 hour, 6 hours, 12 hours, and 24 hours.
-This gives you sufficient time to fix the URL before the message is lost.
+This provides sufficient time to fix the URL before the message is lost.

 If the retry count is exceeded, SendCloud will save the message for 15 days.
 If necessary, please contact us for a re-push.